 - (1) Common Carrier Terminal (typically airports) Parking For purposes of compliance with 41 CFR 301-10.308, the CSB has selected the cost of a taxi to be the expense comparison for common carrier terminal parking.
-For policy purposes, the CSB has determined that 7 days of parking at a common carrier terminal is less than the cost of a taxi.
+For policy purposes, the CSB has determined that 7 days of parking8 at a common carrier terminal is less than the cost of a taxi.
 Timeframes exceeding 7 days require a documented cost comparison, prior to travel authorization approval. - (2) Hotel Parking For the safety of the traveler, parking at lodging location/hotel and/or TDY venue is always authorized.
 When there is no parking at the lodging location/hotel/TDY venue, the closest parking available is authorized.
-Valet parking is authorized when it is the only option at the TDY venue or is at no additional cost to the government (above what the normal parking would be). - j.
+Valet parking is authorized when it is the only option at the TDY venue or is at no additional cost to the government (above what the normal parking would be). - i.
 Invitational Travel.
-Travel allowances authorized for invitational travel are the same as those normally authorized for CSB employees in connection with TDY and should follow
+Travel allowances authorized for invitational travel are the same as those normally authorized for CSB employees in connection with TDY and should follow this policy.
+Travel will be authorized by whichever office director or executive (or their designees) retains the service of the traveling individual. - j.
+Foreign Travel.
+When foreign travel is required, consult Board Order 45.
+Travel will be authorized by the Chairperson or Reviewing Board Member (RBM), as appropriate.
+This policy should be applied to Board Order 45, where appropriate. - k.
+Pre-employment Travel.
+As a matter of CSB policy, in addition to interviewees performing pre-employment interview travel as authorized by 41 CFR 301-1.3(b), this Order also authorizes any other travel expenses (excluding relocation see Board Order 5) incurred for official agency-authorized purposes for personnel who have accepted a job offer until the date of their entrance on duty (EOD).
+An example of this would be travel for pre-employment physical examinations.
+Travel allowances authorized for "interviewees" or personnel who have accepted a job but are not yet officially 'onboard' are the same as those normally authorized for CSB employees in connection with TDY and should follow this policy, where appropriate.
+When needed, the hiring authority will coordinate with the Human Resources Director to authorize the travel in accordance with Board Order 5. - 1.
+Other Authorized Expenses Not Included in the Travel Authorization. - (1) Use of Hired Conveyance. - (a) Travelers on authorized TDY travel may be authorized the use of hired conveyance to obtain meals when no restaurant facilities are available at the lodging location or within 1⁄4 mile of the lodging or business activity location, or if the travel to the meal is unsafe (e.g., dangerous neighborhood, you must cross an interstate).
+41 CFR 301-10.420(a)(2)(iv) allows that travelers may use Taxis/Uber/Lyfts/etc. to obtain meals at the nearest available place when the

-9 This authorization does not include valet parking at the airport.
+8 This authorization does not include valet parking at the airport.